Mister America (Jeffrey Graves)

-Mister America (Jeffrey Graves) is a fictional superhero in the DC Comics Universe, the official third and current character to take up the Mr. America mantle and a member of the Justice Society of America.
+Mister America (Jeffrey Graves) is a superhero appearing in American comic books published by DC Comics, the official third and current character to take up the Mr. America mantle and a member of the Justice Society of America.
 Mr. America made his first full appearance as Jeffrey Graves in Justice Society of America (vol. 3) #4 (May 2007), and was created by Geoff Johns and Dale Eaglesham.

 Jeffrey bears no relation to the previous heroes, Tex and Trey Thompson, who took the Mr. America mantle.
 However, he was connected to Trey, as he had formerly worked with him in the FBI.
 While serving as the second Mr. America, Trey had been murdered.
 His murderer was later revealed to be Vandal Savage.
 Jeffrey decided to continue the legacy by becoming the new Mr. America.

 Publication history

 Jeffrey Graves made his first, non-speaking appearance in the first issue of the third volume of the Justice Society of America series in 2007.
 In issue #4, he made his first full appearance and then appeared again in issue #11 as the superhero, Mr. America.
 He appeared in three more issues after this, and then only made occasional appearances.

 In 2009, Mr. America began to make more significant appearances in the series, starting with issue #29.
 Later in the year, Mr. America appeared in Justice Society of America 80-Page Giant #1 and in the six-issue mini-series JSA vs. Kobra.

 Later, in 2010, he appeared in Justice Society of America Annual #2 and Blackest Night: JSA #1.
 He later appeared in issues #45 through #48 in the second volume of the Justice League of America series, due to the Brightest Day tie-in JLA/JSA crossover story.

 In 2011, Mr. America appeared in issue #36 of the fourth volume of Outsiders.